IBM/ibm-envizi-emissions-api/README.md

 ## Development Workflow

-1. Make changes to the API code or documentation if any
-2. Update or create notebooks in the `notebooks` directory
+1. Update the repository content, could be documentation and/or notebooks
-3. Build the documentation with `make all`
+2. Build the documentation with `make all`
-4. Test the documentation locally
+3. Test the documentation locally
-5. When ready to publish, run `make pages`
+4. When ready to publish, run `make pages`
-6. Commit and push changes
+5. Commit and push changes

 Note: Don't commit the /notebooks that gets copied over within the /sphinx-build directory on running the `make all` target